Jonathan Parfrey, Executive Director

 David Fink began in 2003 working as an organizer and then consumer advocate for Consumer Watchdog, working on a range of issues from health care reform to ending discriminatory banking and insurance practices.
 After leaving there he spent the next eighteen months helping run campaigns in Ohio, Oregon and California, including raising the minimum wage in Ohio.
 After returning to Los Angeles, David worked as communications and legislative deputy to a Los Angeles City councilmember.
 He then went to work for Global Green USA as the policy and legislative affairs associate before working independently as a policy consultant.

-Heather Kachel, Programs and Communications Manager
+Heather Kachel, Communications Director

 Before joining Climate Resolve, Heather Kachel held a variety of positions across the country, including roles organizing for MN350